Image by sasun bughdaryan from iStock

 Basics of Decision-Making

-Let’s start with some basics: defining decisions, outcomes, and goals.
+It helps to start with a few basics: decisions, outcomes, and goals.

 Decision Is More Than Selecting Among Options